0xDones/tfgen/README.md

 #### Root config

 In the root config file, you can set variables and templates that can be reused across all environments.
 You need at least 1 root config file.

+If you choose to use a directory you can specify some templates in the config file and some as separate files but if you define the same one both ways the separate file will take precedence.

 ```yaml
 # infra-live/.tfgen.yaml